Sales Pipeline · CRM Strategy · Small Business

 - Give every deal a next step.
 An open deal with no scheduled next action is a deal you are about to lose.
 Make “no next step” the thing you hunt for.

 - Watch deal age and stage time.
-A deal sitting in one stage far longer than usual is a warning sign.
+A deal sitting in one stage far longer than usual is a warning sign — the early smell of deal rot.
 Most CRMs show time-in-stage so stalls are obvious.

 - Keep the data honest.
 Realistic close dates and values, not optimistic ones — a pipeline of wishful thinking forecasts wishful revenue.
 This depends on clean CRM data.